FAIRDataPipeline/hugo_source_files/content/docs/_index.md

 **This is work in progress.**

 The FAIR Data Pipeline (FDP) is intended to enable tracking of provenance of data used in epidemiological modelling.
 Pipeline APIs written in C++, Java, Julia, Python and R can be called by modelling software for data ingestion.
 These interact with a local relational database storing metadata and the local filesystem, and are configured using a yaml file associated with the model run.
-Local files and metadata can be synchronised with a remote registry via a command line tool (`fdp`).
+Local files and metadata can be synchronised with a remote registry via a command line tool (`fair`).

 The key benefits of using the FAIR Data Pipeline are: